1. The fundamentals

 All active network queries (Ping, HTTP, etc.), will be ‘bent’ to

 127.0.0.1.
-All hosts will thus be viewed as UP, as long as their state is being determined via Ping or Smart-Ping.
-HTTP-Checks attempt to contact the monitoring server itself – which can of course lead to different results.
+All hosts will thus be viewed as UP, as long as their state is being determined via Ping or Smart Ping.
+HTTP checks attempt to contact the monitoring server itself – which can of course lead to different results.

-Notifications and SNMP-Traps in the Event Console will continue to be processed.
+Notifications and SNMP traps in the Event Console will continue to be processed.

 Any configured backup jobs will be executed at their scheduled times.

-Performance data values remain unchanged at the last stand, but will continue to be recorded.
+Metric values remain unchanged at the last stand, but will continue to be recorded.

 Another possibility is to activate the mode directly in it’s configuration file.

 This may be necessary if you made a copy of a site and want to activate the mode before the site is started.

-the appropriate lines into the
+In this case, manually insert the appropriate lines into the

 global.mk file in the copied site: